Alexey Milchakov: War in Donbas

 Milchakov participated as a volunteer in the war in Donbas from 2014, stating later he wanted "to kill".
 According to his own account, Milchakov formed Rusich together with Yan Petrovsky in the summer of 2014, after going through a paramilitary training program run by the Imperial Legion, the military branch of the Russian Imperial Movement.
 He has openly bragged about photographing mutilated and burnt Ukrainian bodies of members of the paramilitary Aidar group in 2014.
 Milchakov is also reputed to have cut ears of Ukrainian corpses and scratched swastikas on their faces.
 By 2015, he had been sanctioned by the European Union, United Kingdom and Canada.
 He has used the call signs "Fritz" and "Serb".

 In 2016 Milchakov criticized the leadership of the Luhansk People's Republic for ostensible “anti-fascism”.

 In a 2020 video, Milchakov described himself as a "Nazi", stating: "I'm not going to go deep and say, I'm a nationalist, a patriot, an imperialist, and so forth.
 I'll say it outright: I'm a Nazi."

 In August 2022, Nexta posted a tweet of footage showing Milchakov in Ukraine.
 According to the German Intelligence Service, Milchakov was allegedly injured in the Russian invasion of Ukraine.

 Around October 2023, Milchakov admitted in an interview that in 2014, near Novosvitlivka, Luhansk Oblast, they captured a Ukrainian soldier with a "Glory to Ukraine" tattoo on his arm.
 Russian servicemen cut off his arm and then "pickled it in a jar as a souvenir" and then "rode him on a tank".
 In same interview Milchakov calls for mass executions of Ukrainian prisoners of war because later this prisoner "appeared on the air of Ukrainian media", where he declared that "even with one hand" he was ready to continue fighting for his country.
 "He should have been shot.
 Who knows what harm this scumbag can do to us" said Milchakov.

-In January 2025, Apti Alaudinov recorded a meeting with Alexy Milchakov.
+In January 2025, Apti Alaudinov recorded a meeting with Milchakov.
 They spoke together of their "common enemy" and "common goal" in the war, as well as the need to subdue interracial and interethnic tensions in the Russian military.

 Sanctions

-Milchakov is sanctioned by Canada in 2015, and by Australia, the European Union, Japan, New Zealand, Ukraine, the United Kingdom and the United States in relation to the Russian invasion of Ukraine.
+Milchakov was sanctioned by Canada in 2015, and by Australia, the European Union, Japan, New Zealand, Ukraine, the United Kingdom and the United States in relation to the Russian invasion of Ukraine.